safing/web/_publications/2023-11-08-removing-deprecated-network-rating.md

 Where is the problem?
 Well, when settings are exported, their raw values are shown, and for toggles this often is 0, 4, 6 or 7 - because these values are used for the Network Rating system.
 This makes it really hard and confusing to work with these settings.

+### Seamless Migration

+When the update that removes Network Rating is rolled out in early December, all network rating settings will be migrated to normal simple switches, assuming a "Normal" network rating.

+The migration itself will be seamless and backwards compatible.
+This means that you will be able to import exported settings that still use the network rating numbers instead of the simple switches (booleans).

 ### Something better will come

 There is a great silver lining on the horizon: We are currently improving the configuration layering of Portmaster and will add conditional layers in the future.
 This means that you will be able to change any setting based on a condition.